matematicasuperpiattamac/minetest/doc/lua_api.md

       the item breaks after `max_uses` times
     * Valid `max_uses` range is [0,65536]
     * Does nothing if item is not a tool or if `max_uses` is 0
-* `get_wear_bar_params()`: returns the wear bar parameters of the item, or nil if none are defined for this item type or in the stack's meta
 * `add_item(item)`: returns leftover `ItemStack`
     * Put some item or stack onto this stack
 * `item_fits(item)`: returns `true` if item or stack can be fully added to